best trip CONTACT AN ADVISOR

 Difficulty Level: Moderate

-Today is the long-awaited day of your adventure.
-You’ll have the opportunity to explore one of the New Seven Wonders of the World, Machu Picchu, also recognized as a UNESCO World Heritage Site.
-We’ll wake up before dawn to avoid large crowds and enjoy the soft morning light illuminating the massive stones of the citadel.
-The entrance opens at 6:00 a.m., and our goal is to arrive early to be among the first to enter.
+Today is the day you have been waiting for since you started your journey.
+You will be able to visit one of the New Seven Wonders of the World, Machu Picchu, declared a UNESCO World Heritage Site.
+We will wake up early to avoid the crowds and admire the morning light on the stones of the citadel.
+The entrance opens at 6:00 am, and we plan to arrive early to be among the first to enter.

-In their time, the Incas didn’t have modern tools like iron or steel for construction.
-Yet, they managed to create an impressive city, not only beautiful but also functional, situated on a mountain slope with an advanced water distribution system throughout the city.
-When Hiram Bingham was taken to this site by a local, Machu Picchu was covered in vegetation and ruins.
-Since then, it has been restored and preserved, becoming a global treasure.
+The Incas did not have iron or steel tools.
+But they built a great city, not only beautiful but also practical, on the side of a mountain, with channels that carried water throughout the city.
+When Hiram Bingham arrived here, guided by a local inhabitant, Machu Picchu was covered in vegetation and in ruins.
+Since then, it has been restored and preserved as a world treasure.

-After the guided tour, you’ll have the option to do an additional hike to Huayna Picchu (2,720 m / 8,924 ft) or Machu Picchu Mountain (3,000 m / 9,843 ft), provided you’ve booked your tickets in advance.
-From either of these mountains, you’ll enjoy spectacular views of the citadel, considered among the best in the world.
+After the guided tour, you can hike further to the Huayna Picchu mountain (2,720 m / 8,924 ft) or Machu Picchu (3,000 m / 9,843 ft), as long as you have booked your tickets in advance.
+From either of them, you will have a privileged view of the citadel, one of the best in the world.

-Later, we’ll return to Aguas Calientes for lunch before taking the train back to Ollantaytambo (timing will depend on availability).
-From there, a private transport will take you back to your accommodation in Cusco.
+Then we will return to Aguas Calientes for lunch and take the train back to Ollantaytambo (the schedules will depend on availability).
+From there, a private transport will drop you off at your hotel in Cusco.

 Tour Duration: 2-3 hours at Machu Picchu